tom472/mediabox/README.md

 ##### **mediabox** has been tested to work on Ubuntu 16.04 LTS - Server and Desktop

+Adding a Thank You here for [@mnkhouri](https://github.com/mnkhouri) - He provided a large amount of code clean-up as well as a PR for Mac Support - Not adding the Mac support (yet) but a lot of the code clean-up has been merged in.

 ---

 If you enjoy the project -- Fuel it with some caffeine :)